Bizzaro/x230-osx/README.md

 ---------

-## Create USB Installer
+## Creating USB Installer

 1. Read this first (https://www.tonymacx86.com/threads/unibeast-install-macos-sierra-on-any-supported-intel-based-pc.200564/).
 Open Clover_v2.4k_r4114.pkg in the Tools directory of this repository and install it on your USB.

 2. Mount EFI System Partition (ESP) of USB with EFI Mounter v3 (In tools folder). **Copy the whole repository to the root of your macOS Sierra USB Installer.**

+3. Open /Volumes/EFI/Clover/ , CHECK YOUR CPU MODEL.
+Depending on your CPU Model, Change Directory to `i7-3520M/ ` or `i5-3210M`  or `i5-3320M` folder.

-3. Open /Volumes/EFI/Clover/ , Copy and Replace the entire `EFI/CLOVER` Folder in the ESP of your USB Drive with `EFI/CLOVER` folder in this repository.
+4. Copy and Replace the entire `EFI/CLOVER` Folder in the ESP of your USB Drive with `EFI/CLOVER` folder in this repository.

-4. Open `EFI/CLOVER/config.plist` in the ESP of your USB Drive.
+5. Open `EFI/CLOVER/config.plist` in the ESP of your USB Drive.
 Run CloverConfigurator included in the `Tools/` folder in the repository.
 Generate Serial Number, BoardSerialNumber, SmUUID in SMBIOS tab.
 Fill in CustomUUID in SystemParameters Tab.

 **Special Reminder for users who have AzureWave CE-123H**

 -  Before booting into the USB Installer, replace the file : `EFI/CLOVER/config.plist` with `WiFi-4352/config.plist`.
 Generate Serial Number, BoardSerialNumber, SmUUID in SMBIOS tab.
 Fill in CustomUUID in SystemParameters Tab.

-**Special Reminder for i3 / i5 ThinkPad X230 users:**
+**Special Reminder for i5 ThinkPad X230 users:**

--   Before booting into the USB Installer, **Please delete `SSDT.aml`** in `/EFI/CLOVER/ACPI/patched` in the ESP of your USB Installer and Copy NullCPUPowerManagement.kext to`/EFI/CLOVER/kexts/Other` in the ESP of your USB Installer before booting the USB Installer.
-You might encounter problems if you don't do this.

-# Install
+- Remember to CHECK the `SSDT.aml` file in `EFI/CLOVER/ACPI/patched` folder is for you CPU Model.
+For example, if you are running Core i5-3320M Make sure the `SSDT.aml` file is for i5-3320M.
+(In `i5-3320M/EFI/CLOVER/ACPI/patched/`)

+## Installation

 1. Modify UEFI Settings according to the table above.
 For other items. keep their default values.